miscer/bezier-curves/report/report.md

 # Introduction

-In this practical my task is to implement a simple Java application with a GUI that lets the user define and sample Bézier curves.
+In this practical, my task is to implement a simple Java application with a GUI that lets the user define and sample Bézier curves.
 Each point on the curve is illuminated by a single point light, accounting for self-occlusion.

 My application supports both quadratic and cubic bezier curves.
 The user can select which type they wish to use.